 Thus, while you may, by visiting our Consumer Privacy Request Form located here, or sending an email to firstname.lastname@example.org to request the form, submit a request to know/access, delete or opt-out of sale, we do not collect or sell personal information within the meaning of the CCPA.
 Should you submit such a request, we may ask you for additional information in order to verify your identify before responding to such requests, but we will use such additional information only for purposes of such verification.
 We endeavor to respond to your request as soon as we can.
 If we are not able to respond to your request within 45 days, we will let you know that we may require additional time (up to 90 total days).
 You may also use an authorized agent to exercise your rights on your behalf.
 If you wish to use an authorized agent, we require that your authorized agent provides written proof to us that they are authorized to act on your behalf, and we may also require your authorized agent to verify their own identity.

 While our focus is generally on the United States, insofar as we may from time to time process personal data of individuals in the European Union, Iceland, Liechtenstein, Norway, or the United Kingdom, which processing may be subject to the European Union’s General Data Protection Regulation (“GDPR”), please note the following:

-We collect and process information from children in the same ways as for our user base as a whole, and the design of the Games allows us to do so in compliance with laws applicable to children’s privacy.
+We do not collect Metrics from users who are known to Apple to be below the age of consent for data collection.
+We do collect and process other information from children in the same ways as for our user base as a whole.
+The design of the Games allows us to do so in compliance with laws applicable to children’s privacy.
 The Games comply with Apple’s Game Center Content Restriction settings described here.